siscia/easy-hire/liquid-template.md

 end
 ```

-This is the simples possible way, the token is simply push into the list of the nodes.
+This is the simplest possible way, the token is simply push into the list of the nodes.

 [liquid-github]: https://github.com/Shopify/liquid